jremington/WWVB_decoder/README.md

 Below: photo of WWVB receiver module extracted from Oregon Scientific RMR112A weather station indoor module.
 I constructed a single-transistor level shifting interface to invert the 3V LOW signal to 5V HIGH for input to an Arduino.

 ![Photo of Oregon Scientific RMR112A WWVB receiver module](https://github.com/jremington/WWVB_decoder/blob/d06a4f027d7323ffc2fceca21fdb95d49aa655cf/RMR112A_WWVB.jpg?raw=true)

+Note on unweighted cross correlation for binary bit streams:

+The unweighted cross correlation is defined as
+SUM( (x - xave) * (y - yave))
+where xave and yave are the average values of the bit streams.
+Assuming the average value to be 0.5 and scaling up by a factor of 2, the product becomes as simple as counting 1 bits and 0 bits in X that coincide with 1 bits and 0 bits of the Y stream, and subtracting those 1's and 0's that are in the wrong place.

+The WWVB bits are defined as "1" for 0.2, 0.5 or 0.8 seconds, followed by "0" for the rest of the one second bit frame.
+The bit stream templates can be calculated on the fly by simply examining the time index, and making the 1/0 choice dependent on the progression of time.

+Thus, the inner loop of correlating the received bit stream X with the template marker pulse Y (800 ms "1" followed by 200 ms of "0" simply becomes

+  val = digitalRead(input);
+  bool V0 = (val == 0);

+  // i is sample index of incoming bitstream, 100 samples per second

+  if ( i < 80 && val) bitcorr[2]++;               //cross correlation to MARKER template = "1" for samples 0 to 79
+  if ( i > 79 && V0)  bitcorr[2]++;              // template = "0" for samples 80 to 99
+  if ( i < 80 && V0)  bitcorr[2]--;               //correct for bits in the wrong place
+  if ( i > 79 && val) bitcorr[2]--;

+  The values of the correlation function range 100 for a perfect match, to -100 for a perfect mismatch.